Soares/simplifience.com/post/sample/imagine.md

 The entity $2 + 3i$ is written in two parts.
 Don't let the notation confuse you: though disjoint, it is @post[describing]reality/symbology a single unified 2D number (marked by the red dot).
 Why do we write one number in two parts?
 Don't ask me.
 It's a silly convention.

 There are a few different ways that you can construct two-dimensional numbers.
 The complex plane is a type of 2D number that is really good at talking about rotation.
-Rotation, as it happens, is prevalent in reality.
+Rotation, as it happens, is <span class="info" markdown="inline">prevalent in reality</span>.

 <aside class="info" markdown="block">
-These particular 2D numbers are also really good at describing oscillation.
+It's how you get from one dimension to another dimension.
 </aside>

 In the interest of clarity we'll introduce a new syntax for these 2D numbers that makes it easy to see their rotation.
 We'll write them like $3\_{↺\frac{1}{8}}$, where $3$ is the size of the number and $\frac{1}{8}$ is how much it's rotated.